otsoweckstrom/castor_code_challenge/README.md

 No installation required.
 The tool uses only Python standard library for core functionality.

-**Optional AI Enhancement:**
-For AI-powered redaction using Ollama, install:
+**Optional: Ollama Integration (Educational Example)**

+This tool includes optional integration with Ollama for AI-powered data redaction:
 ```bash
 pip install ollama
 ```

+**Note:** The Ollama integration provides **no significant practical value** for this use case - random generation works just as well for creating fake names and emails.
+However, it serves as a **working example of data-secure LLM usage** with local models, demonstrating how to:
+- Keep sensitive data on-premises using local AI models
+- Integrate LLM generation into data transformation pipelines
+- Implement graceful fallbacks when AI services are unavailable
+- Configure and switch between different local models

-The tool automatically detects if Ollama is available and uses it for generating more realistic fake names and emails.
+The tool automatically detects if Ollama is available and uses it for generating fake data.
 If Ollama is not installed or not running, it falls back to random generation.

 ## Usage